joewebber/joewebber-co-uk/data/posts/1/content.md

-title: Choosing your path: Developers guide to career options
-date: 2025-04-22

----

 At some point in the career of a Developer they have to make a choice.

 For some (including myself) it isn't a conscious decision, but rather something that happens by accident.